-

 Programs are developed using a step ladder approach to provide a progression of skill development based on a member’s needs.

 Members receive a weekly living allowance, training, and an AmeriCorps Education Award (for qualifying individuals).
+CCNM is its own brand within Conservation Legacy, and operates with support from Ancestral Lands Conservation Corps.

 Position Summary: